AP Psychology

 Define psychology and trace its historical development.

 Briefly describe the different perspectives from which psychologists examine behavior and mental processes.
-Identify some of the professional and research interests of psychologists.

 Identify and explain the big issues in psychology.